HenrikMoe/Service-Infrastructure/README.md

 - **Q Pinpoint Ionic Painting**
   - **Paint Precise Graphic Designs:** Paints precision atomic designs into any domain in astral existence.
     - **Standard:** GFD Art

+- **Retard Global**
+  - **Retarded APR, Box Office, 7 Star Token Projects:** Enlightenment based token project exploiting the fear uncertaintity and deress while also giving people something to do for fun when the economy is perfect.
+Extorts NWO and Northop nethead capital during the get-raped phase of the $RAPR token.
+    - **Standard:** GFD Propoganda, GFD SEM, GFD Art

 - **Regek Atomic Weapon Systems**
   - **Total Atomic Weapon Systems:** Penetrate any astral plane for total domination of opposition network heads and bodily vehicles.